 An interfunction delay of up to 5000 milliseconds (in 5ms increments) may be placed between the transmission of each control character in the message string.
-Scan the Interfunction Delay bar code below, then scan the number of 5ms delays, and the Save bar code from the Programming Chart, beginning on page 233.
+Scan the Interfunction Delay bar code below, then scan the number of 5ms delays, and the Save bar code using the Programming Chart.

 To remove this delay, scan the Interfunction Delay bar code, then set the number of delays to 0.
-Scan the Save bar code from the Programming Chart, beginning on page 233.
+Scan the Save bar code using the Programming Chart.